 An autistic individual's service needs are likely to vary at different points across the lifespan.
-Service providers, health professionals, educators, and direct support staff continually change across the lifetimes of people on the autism spectrum.
-As autism-related services and supports become more specialized, there is a growing need for effective care coordination with providers across systems of care.
-The interdisciplinary nature of the care required by autistic individuals will often necessitate different types of providers working in tandem to optimize positive outcomes.
-Supportive services may be obtained through a variety of sources: government-funded health insurance, private health insurance, out of pocket, federal, state and local services programs, or grants and foundations.
+Service providers, health professionals, educators, and direct support staff continually change across the lifetimes of people on the autism spectrum.175 As autism-related services and supports become more specialized, there is a growing need for effective care coordination with providers across systems of care.195 The interdisciplinary nature of the care required by autistic individuals will often necessitate different types of providers working in tandem to optimize positive outcomes.
+Supportive services may be obtained through a variety of sources: government-funded health insurance, private health insurance, out-of-pocket, federal, state and local services programs, or grants and foundations.
 In some cases, services are offered based on functional needs, rather than clinical diagnosis.
 Individuals with autism and their caregivers often put a great deal of time and effort into piecing together a "patchwork" of supportive services through many different payors and providers in order to obtain adequate services and supports to address different areas of need.
-There is evidence that current measures of care coordination in national and state samples may fail to capture lower income, under resourced members from underrepresented racial and ethnic groups.
-Additional systematic barriers faced by many families include differences in the type and number of services supported by insurance plans and inequities and disparities in type and number of services available among geographic location.
+There is evidence that current measures of care coordination in national and state samples may fail to capture lower income, under resourced members from underrepresented racial and ethnic groups.196 Additional systematic barriers faced by many families include differences in the type and number of services supported by insurance plans and inequities and disparities in type and number of services available among geographic location.
 These complexities in the service system require proactive navigation to access early screening and other timely services.

 Individuals with autism may require services provided through different agencies and paid for through different systems.
 Care delivered across these systems often is inefficiently and ineffectively coordinated.
-Additionally, the financial strain on families can differ depending on the type and coverage of their individual health insurance plans.
-With the variability in the amount of co-occurring health conditions that may accompany a diagnosis of autism, care coordinating is needed to navigate appropriate coverage of certain services and supports.
+Additionally, the financial strain on families can differ depending on the type and coverage of their individual health insurance plans.197 With the variability in the amount of co-occurring health conditions that may accompany a diagnosis of autism, care coordinating is needed to navigate appropriate coverage of certain services and supports.198

-Across their lifespan, autistic people may need a wide range of services and supports to maximize their positive outcomes and promote overall health and wellbeing.
+Across their lifespan, autistic people may need a wide range of services and supports to maximize positive outcomes and promote overall health and wellbeing.
 The Committee continues to highlight the need for researchers to focus on developing practical, affordable, and culturally competent services and support approaches that can be used in a variety of settings.
 Whenever possible, these approaches should prioritize the implementation and efficient delivery of evidence-based practices within the communities of choice of each autistic individual.
-Effectively supporting caregivers and improving workforce training should remain a vital component of service delivery, especially when meeting the needs of diverse populations.
+Effectively supporting caregivers, increasing the direct care services workforce, and enhancing workforce training are all vital to improving service delivery, especially to meet the needs of diverse populations and individuals across the autism spectrum.
 The service and support landscape across the United States remains complex and can seem like a daunting undertaking to successfully navigate through.
 Ensuring the delivery of high-quality, accessible supports and services throughout the lifespan should remain a priority in the pursuit of health, well-being, and positive outcomes for autistic individuals with all types and levels of disabilities and abilities.